Did you just recently install an android head unit for your car that just won’t boot up? Well, no need to worry because you are not alone.

-Check all the power plug carefully look for any damaged parts or cuts on the wires.
-If you find any damages, you need to replace the plug with a fresh one.
+Check all the power plugs carefully and look for any damaged parts or cuts on the wires.
+If you find any damage, you need to replace the plug with a fresh one.
 Carefully examine the new plug for any issues as well before installing it.

 Step 3: Start the Car